Hans Schmoller: Early life and family

 His father, Hans, was a paediatrician and his mother Marie owned a small business making and selling folded paper lampshades.
 He excelled in athletics as a child and in 1933 attempted to study art history at university, but was prohibited owing to his Jewish descent.
 Instead he applied to become a student of Rudolf Koch but Koch insisted on Hans receiving prior craft training.

 In 1933 Schmoller began a four year apprenticeship as a compositor in the Jewish book-printing firm of Siegfried Scholem.
 He studied fine typography during the day at the Staatliche Kunstbibliothek and in evenings with Johannes Boehland at the Höhere Graphische Fachschule.

 As the situation in Germany worsened for Jews, Schmoller made efforts to move abroad.
-He received a letter from the Paris Evangelical Missionary Society in Basutoland (now Lesotho) to take a temporary job as manager of the missionary press.
-In December he returned to Berlin where he saw his parents for the last time, who were transported in October 1942.
-His father died of a heart attack in the Theresienstadt Ghetto soon after arrival, and his mother was murdered in the Auschwitz concentration camp in 1944.
+In December 1937, whilst visiting his parents in Berlin, Schmoller received confirmation from the Paris Evangelical Missionary Society in Basutoland (now Lesotho) of a temporary job as manager of the Society's printing works in Morija.
+This was the last time Schmoller saw his parents.
+(They remained in Berlin until their deportation by the Nazis to the Theresienstadt Ghetto in October 1942.)
+Schmoller's father died of a heart attack soon after arrival in Theresienstadt, and his mother was murdered in the Auschwitz concentration camp in 1944.

 Schmoller was interned in South Africa as an enemy alien from July 1940 to April 1942 and became a British citizen in 1946.
 He married Tanya Schmoller in 1950.
 In 1949 he replaced Jan Tschichold as Typographer at Penguin Books.